gotmax23/fedrq-mirror/doc/dnf-repoquery-diff.md

 See the [BUILTIN RELEASES](../fedrq1/#builtin-releases) section of `man fedrq` for valid `--branch` options.
 Users can of course configure their own custom release profiles.
+You can use the pseudo `-b local` release which uses the default repositories with `enabled=1` in /etc/yum.repos.d and the system's releasever.

 ## Source repositories